 Recia – A private tasting experience curated by Ana Jacinto Blanco and Alberto Graef.
 Part tasting, part conversation in a living room environment that is low key and deeply informative.
 Reservation only.

 Sabina Sabe – No only do they have a great selection of mezcal, but they also make delicious cocktails and serve up some great food.
 5 de Mayo 209, Centro.

 Selva Oaxaca Cocktail Bar – From the Los Danzantes team and upstairs in the same building, this is a gorgeous bar that invokes a bygone art deco era in a very Mexican way.
 High end cocktails plus a focused mezcal selection make this a great place to hang out.
 Calle Macedonio Alcalá #403, RUTA INDEPENDENCIA, Centro, 68000 Oaxaca

 Taller Omar Hernandez – Omar is a ceramicist famous in the mezcal world for hand made copitas which are surfaced with casts from agave leaves.
 He sells those along with many mezcal inspired ceramics at his taller on the main drag in Oaxaca.
 Hidden in back there’s a mezcaleria open at rather random hours.
 Stop in for the ceramics, see if you can taste some mezcal.
 Read our write up on his spot for more info.
 Alcalá 303, Oaxaca de Juárez, Mexico

 Zandunga – Technically a restaurant but a restaurant with a full bar and a large selection of mezcal.
-It’s right next door to Biznaga, across the street from Mezcalogia, down the street from Sacapalabras so right in the middle of agave spirit central.
+Across the street from Mezcalogia, Manuel García Vigil # 512-E, Centro.